canro91/canro91.github.io/_posts/2020-10-26-ReactIn30Days.md

 layout: post
 title: Let's React.
 Learn React in 30 days
 tags: letsX react
+cover: LearnReact.png
+cover-alt: Resources to learn React in 30 days
 ---

 Do you want to learn React and you don't where to start?
 Don't look for any other curated list of resources. _Let's React._